Leeds Bradford Airport Special Assistance

 Special assistance is available for passengers who need extra help in getting to the terminal.
 You can find blue badge holders bays in all of their car parks!
 It is recommended that you let the airport know when you’re booking your parking but if you’re just driving up, then worry not, they have 24/7 assistance ready too.
 Simply ask for assistance at one of the intercoms when going through the entrance barriers.

-The closest car park to the terminal is their Pick up/ Drop Off.
-Blue Badge holders are entitled to an hour of parking for just £5 there.
+The closest car park to the terminal is Pick Up & Drop Off, a one-minute walk away.
+Blue Badge holders are entitled to an hour of parking for just £8 there.
 To find out more about Leeds Bradford parking, check out our airport parking page!

 Useful Articles